Chains of Silver and Blood

 Copies of that mask are then distributed to her closest relatives : ranging from simple painted wood icons to massive sculptures of precious stone and metals, these masks are stored in the homes of one’s descendants for generation.
 Followers maintain elaborate shrines in their homes to store the masks and pay their respects to their ancestors.
 In some cases, entire rooms are filled with the funeral masks, and slaves-priests anoint them with alcohol and precious oils before burning incense and myrrh to nourish the deceased.
 Particularly devout ancestor worshipers commission smaller version of the masks, in order to wear them like jewelry.

 Members of the cult medidate and live under the gaze of their ancestors, sometimes praying for counsel or good fortune in front of the severe carven faces.
 In exchange for the worship and sacrifices of their descendants, powerful ghosts do occasionnally (if rarely) help their families in times of crisis.
+The cult has an armed sect called the Children of the Spear, who try and emulate the great warriors of old and seek to protect the faithful both inside and out of the Twelve.

 Lee the Blind is the city god of Dir-Jal, an androgynous spirit with peach-colored hair, often seen quietly walking the streets of the city, wearing manacles and a collar of iron.
 The priests of the city also affect the same look.
 Lee almost never talks, but is famous for going into silent furious rampages when somebody upsets the safety of the Inashi’s bindings.